cwilliams145/nmos-grouping/best-practice-natural-grouping.md

 ## Scope

-This Best Common Practice specifies how to indicate within NMOS APIs that NMOS Resources contained within a Node or a Device form a Natural Group, and how to indicate the roles of each member of the Natural Group.
+This Best Current Practice specifies how to indicate within NMOS APIs that NMOS Resources contained within a Node or a Device form a Natural Group, and how to indicate the roles of each member of the Natural Group.